Fluorescence calorimetry of an ion crystal: Detection scenario of an intruder ion

 \subsection{Change of fluorescence}

-We have investigated the dependence of fluorescence intensity on crystal temperature in Sec.\,\ref{sec_fluor_semi}.
-A convenient observable in order to measure the change in fluorescence is the relative decrease, quantified by
+We have investigated the dependence of fluorescence intensity on crystal temperature in Sec. \ref{sec_fluor_semi}.
+A convenient observable used to measure the change in fluorescence is the relative decrease, quantified by

-where $S(T) = \gamma \rho_{ee}(T)$ is the measured intensity of fluorescence at temperature $T$, and $T_i$ and $\delta T$ are the initial temperature of the ion crystal and the temperature shift.
-We illuminate a section of 50 ions of a $10^3$ ion crystal with a saturation per ion of $s=0.01$, such that $Ns<1$.
-Taking into account the case example of a single Th$^{10+}$ ion intruding a Coulomb crystal at temperature $T_i=50\,$mK, with detuning $\Delta=15\,$MHz, then the relative decrease of fluorescence is $R(T_i,100 \text{mK})=0.25$, see Fig.\,\ref{fig_R}.
-The change takes place over a time of about $100\,\mu$s, until the deposited energy is removed by Doppler cooling over a timescale of $5$ ms. The relative decrease of fluorescence $R(T_i,10 \text{mK})=0.04$ is less significant for a singly charged Th intruder.
+where $S(T) = \gamma \rho_{ee}(T)$ is the measured intensity of fluorescence at temperature $T$, and $T_i$ and $\delta T$ are the initial temperature of the ion crystal and the temperature shift, respectively.
+We illuminate $M$ ions of a $10^3$ ion crystal with a saturation per ion $s\ll 1$ such that $Ms\approx 0.5$.
+Taking into account the case example of a single Th$^{10+}$ ion intruding into a Coulomb crystal at temperature $T_i=50$ mK, with detuning $\Delta=15$ MHz, then the relative decrease of fluorescence is $R(T_i,100\text{ mK})\sim 0.25$ (see Fig. \ref{fig_R}).
+The change takes place over a time of about \gm{$100 \mu$s}, until the deposited energy is removed by Doppler cooling over a timescale of several milliseconds (see Sec. \ref{sec_fluor_param}).
+The relative decrease of fluorescence $R(T_i,10\text{ mK})=0.04$ is less significant for a singly charged Th intruder.